Project-LION-AI/lionOS/README.md

 # lionOS: Open Source Notebooks for Discord People Analytics

 This repository contains a series of notebooks for conducting language and communication analysis of organizational networks on discord with large language models.
-Built with of GPT-3 and Huggingface Transformers.
+Built with [GPT-3](https://github.com/openai/openai-python) and the Huggingface `transformers` [library](https://github.com/huggingface/transformers).

 ## Getting started

-We recommend running these notebooks on cloud platforms like [Google Colab](https://colab.research.google.com/) or Akash Network[https://akash.network/] for a decentralized option.
+We recommend running these notebooks on cloud platforms like [Google Colab](https://colab.research.google.com/) or [Akash Network](https://akash.network/) for a decentralized option.
 Note that most notebooks require a GPU to run in a reasonable amount of time, so we recommend cloud platforms that come pre-installed with CUDA.

 ### Running on cloud